“Knowledge isn’t power until it is applied.”

 But to complete the full six-pack abs look, you must properly develop the other “core” muscles such as obliques, transversus abdominis (TVA), and serratus anterior.

-How You Get Six-Pack Abs
+How to Get Six-Pack Abs

 Reduce body fat percentage.